ajcurtis916/pewlett-hackard-analysis/README.md

 ## Results
 We were tasked with retrieving the number of potential retirees, the

-as part of a "Silver Tsunami" as Pewlett Hackard.
+as part of a "Silver Tsunami" at Pewlett Hackard.

 During our preliminary analysis we created a table to break down the number of potential retirees by department

 Mentorship Program eligibility was defined by Pewlett Hackard as

+Highlights from our analysis:

 - 72,458 individuals will potentially retire in the next few years.
  - Majority of the potential retirees hold titles as "Senior Engineer" (25,916) and "Senior Staff" (24,926).
  - This is followed by "Engineer" (9,285), "Staff" (7,636), "Technique Leader" (3,603) and "Assistant Engineer" (1,090).
  - There are only two (2) "Manager" titles that may need to be filled.
 - Only 36,619 potential retirees were returned during a preliminary analysis of retirees by department.